LoadedCamel/MidsReborn/README.md

-With all 3 working together in joint development, the project has been reborn once more!
+The project has been reborn once more!
 This time with a new name, some new features, and a new team!

-#### Development Team
+#### Active Development Team Members
 - Crytilis
+- Bopper
+- Feles Noctis
+- Procat
+- Zed

+#### In-Active Development Team Members
 - Maslow
 - Pine